Freddie Freeman Player Props: Dodgers vs. Cubs

-Freddie Freeman -- with an on-base percentage of .283 in his past 10 games, 113 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Drew Smyly on the hill, on April 21 at 2:20 PM ET.
+Freddie Freeman -- with an on-base percentage of .302 in his past 10 games, 86 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Marcus Stroman on the mound, on April 23 at 2:20 PM ET.

 Freddie Freeman Game Info & Props vs. the Cubs